-One of the key issue is the Government has kept on refusing adopting a "Learning Chinese as a second language policy", with tailor-made and systematic curriculum for EM students, despite repeated requests from a wide range of parties including education sector, concern groups, law makers and even the international society.
-The Education Bureau (EDB) kept on saying that the curriculum Chinese curriculum is suitable to EM students, so long as certain adaptations have been made.
+Despite repeated requests from a wide range of parties including education sector, concern groups, law makers1 and even the international society2, the Government has refused to adopt "Learning Chinese as a second language policy".
+Your Bureau insists the current Chinese curriculum is suitable to EM students, so long as certain adaptations have been made by teachers.
 The reality is teachers in primary and secondary schools have been struggling in developing their own curriculum and teaching materials, without adequate references and support.
-In fact, a survey conducted by the Hong Kong Unison and the Hong Kong Professional Teachers' Union in July 2007 (see Appendix 1) found that about 75 % of teachers found the current central Chinese curriculum designed for local Chinese students was not suitable to NCS (non-Chinese speaking) students.
+A survey conducted by the Unison and the Hong Kong Professional Teachers' Union in July 2007 revealed that about 75 % of teachers considered the current central Chinese curriculum designed for local Chinese students was not suitable to NCS (non-Chinese speaking) students.